 For each survey wave, households are sorted into birth cohorts based on the birth year of the household head.
-Each birth cohort contains households where the head was born in a 10-year window (e.g., 1925 to 1934, 1935 to 1944, etc.).
+Each birth cohort contains households where the head was born in a 10 year window (e.g., 1925 to 1934, 1935 to 1944, etc.).
 This leads to a synthetic panel for each birth cohort, which is similar to the approach in Feiveson and Sabelhaus (2019) and Bauluz and Meyer (2021).
-Given that each birth cohort reflects a 10-year window of birth years, we refer to the "age" of the birth cohort in a given year as the median age of the household head within the cohort.
+Given that each birth cohort reflects a 10 year window of birth years, we refer to the "age" of the birth cohort in a given year as the median age of the household head within the cohort.
 This is important in the analysis below when we show saving by age bins.
 The age bins include a cohort based on the median age of the household heads in the birth cohort.

-The main novelty in this study is to further break down each birth cohort into three income groups: the top 10%, the next 40%, and the bottom 50%.9 It is crucial to note that this further breakdown is done within birth cohort.
-This allows us to compare high- and low-income households within the same birth cohort, thereby eliminating life cycle factors that are common to households based on the age of the household head.
-This is important given the fact that placement in the overall income distribution is likely correlated with age: individuals that are in their 40s and 50s, on average, earn more than individuals that are in their 20s and 30s.
-The top 10% of the overall income distribution, therefore, may be a different age profile than the bottom 90%.
-The within-birth cohort income versus age affect saving behavior.
+The main novelty in this study is to further break down each birth cohort into three income groups: the top 10%, the next 40%, and the bottom 50%.
+It is crucial to note that this further breakdown is done within birth cohort.
+This allows us to compare high and low income households within the same birth cohort, thereby eliminating life cycle factors that are common to households based on the age of the household head.
+This is important given the fact that placement in the overall income distribution is likely correlated with age: individuals that are in their forties and fifties on average earn more than individuals that are in their twenties and thirties.
+The top 10% of the overall income distribution therefore may be a different age profile than the bottom 90%.
+The within-birth-cohort income sort removes this confounding factor, which allows us to separate how income versus age affect saving behavior.

-Ideally, to evaluate hypotheses related to the long-run saving behavior out of income, the income sort would use a measure of lifetime or permanent income as opposed to current income (e.g., Straub 2019).
+Ideally, to evaluate hypotheses related to the long-run saving behavior out of income, the income sort would use a measure of lifetime or permanent income as opposed to current income (e.g., Straub (2019)).
 This would ensure that the groups were more homogeneous over time, and would eliminate transitory income changes from influencing the formation of groups.

-In Section V.ii., we conduct a variety of robustness tests that mitigate the concern that transitory shocks are responsible for the saving rate patterns documented below.
+In Section 5.2, we conduct a variety of robustness tests that mitigate the concern that transitory shocks are responsible for the saving rate patterns documented below.
 For example, Feiveson and Sabelhaus (2019) use a measure of permanent income from the SCF based on a survey question of what income would be in a "normal" year, and Devlin-Foltz and Sabelhaus (2016) show that this question accurately approximates the permanent component of income.
 This survey question is only available from 1995 through 2019, and so we cannot use this measure for the full sample.
-However, a robustness test reported in Section V.ii. shows that saving rates out of income across the income distribution are almost identical when this measure of permanent income instead of actual income is used.
+However, a robustness test reported in Section 5.2 shows that saving rates out of income across the income distribution are almost identical when this measure of permanent income instead of actual income is used.
 Furthermore, there is a panel of individuals followed from 1983 to 1989 in the SCF, which is used by Dynan, Skinner and Zeldes (2004) to estimate saving rates across the permanent income distribution.
-In Section V.ii., we show that using this panel dimension yields similar conclusions.
+In Section 5.2, we show that using this panel dimension yields similar conclusions.